beling/book-pl/src/ch17-03-oo-design-patterns.md

 reference to part of that `post`, so the lifetime of the returned reference is related to the lifetime of the `post` argument.

-And we’re done—all of listing 17-11 now works!
+And we’re done—all of Listing 17-11 now works!
 We’ve implemented the state pattern with the rules of the blog post workflow.
 The logic related to the rules lives in the state objects rather than being scattered throughout `Post`.